ffnord/ffnord-puppet-gateway/docs/admin/modules.rst

 ffnord::icvpn::setup (type)
 ---------------------------
-This type contains all information, which is used to connect to the icvpn and establish BGP-peerings with other communitys.
+This type contains all information, which is used to connect to the icvpn and establish BGP-peerings with other communities.

 .. code-block:: ruby